 Informed prospects make better leads.
 When sales representatives speak with potential customers, they’ll have less difficulty closing the deal if they don’t have to spend precious time explaining their business and establishing credibility.

 White papers serve to educate and inform prospects before they interact with the sales department.
-Utilizing high-quality research, interesting visuals and clear takeaways, white papers establish brand authority without attempting to sell anything to the reader.
+Utilizing high-quality research, interesting visuals and clear takeaways, white papers establish brand authority by providing valuable content without attempting to sell anything to the reader.

 Though eBooks serve a similar purpose to white papers – they build thought leadership and engage a targeted audience – they often try to teach the reader something new.
 That’s why you’ll often find how-to guides in eBook format.